github-aws-runners/terraform-aws-github-runner/docs/configuration.md

 name, runner owner, and GitHub App SSM references in the lane; credential values are not placed in the controller manifest.

-The [multi-runner scale-set example](multi-runner-scale-set.md) shows how these provider-specific settings coexist with webhook lanes in the same v2 `multi_runner_config` map.
+The [multi-runner orchestration example](examples/multi-runner-orchestration.md) shows how these provider-specific settings coexist with webhook lanes in the same v2 `multi_runner_config` map.